DominicMachado/DominicMachado.github.io/docs/grek-301-s23/course-objectives.md

 - Talk about Herodotus and the cultural context in which the *Histories* were written
 - Discuss how different aspects of identity are culturally constructed
 - Analyze how race and ethnicity can be used to better understand the ancient world
+- Reflect on the applicability of modern theoretical frameworks to the past

 ***